3 Steps to Take After Becoming Debt Free

 Step 2: Invest a Large Portion of Your Income

 Now that you’re debt free and have a large emergency fund, you can increase the portion of your income that you invest.
-If you don’t know where to start or don’t have much to begin investing with, consider opening an account through Wealthfront or Betterment, both of which make it simple to invest when you’re just beginning.
+If you don’t know where to start or don’t have much to begin investing with, consider opening an account through Betterment, who actually manages your investments for you.
 So, if you’ve only been investing 5-10% of your income, now you can raise that to 15% or even 20%.
 After all, you’re used to living on less, so use that to your advantage now.

 With the amazing power of compound interest and no debt to hold you back, you can start to really increase the amount of money you’re saving for retirement relatively quickly and hey, maybe you can even retire earlier than expected.